gvwilson/thirdbit/_posts/2006/2006-07-15-another-database-design-question.md

 Option #4: add a unique integer ID to every item that is currently string-keyed, and use [project, component_name, integer_id, tag] for the tags table.
 It's doable, but saying that the keys for string-keyed tables now have two parts (the string and the integer) messes up the integrity constraints a bit.

 For the moment, Apple is going with option #2, i.e., stringifying integer keys and hoping for the best.
-I'd be interested to hear what other people think --- is there a more elegant way out of this?
+I'd be interested to hear what other people think—is there a more elegant way out of this?